Leaderboard

 3 points

-Well worth the 16 minutes to watch Mickey.
+26. Well worth the 16 minutes to watch Mickey.
 I haven't bothered to watch the press conferences in years but he has changed that.
 Responds to the questions with short, succinct, honest answers and doesn't pull any punches.
 He tells like it is.
 Certainly easy to see why he is such a great recruiter.
-If I were the parent of a kid considering NU and Mickey was in the living room I'd have no reservations at all about sending the kid off for 4-5 under his guidance.3 points
+If I were the parent of a kid considering NU and Mickey was in the living room I'd have no reservations at all about sending the kid off for 4-5 under his guidance.

 2 points

-IF Joseph gets the HC gig, I believe he will look for the best OC he can find and Whip would get moved to analyst if he wanted to stay around.
+28. IF Joseph gets the HC gig, I believe he will look for the best OC he can find and Whip would get moved to analyst if he wanted to stay around.
 The only way Whip would stay on as OC is if Joseph couldn't find a quality OC to take his place.
-If NU will open up the checkbook then I dont see that being a problem2 points
+If NU will open up the checkbook then I dont see that being a problem

 2 points